CopernicaMarketingSoftware/Documentation/Yothalot/json.md

         "executable": "path/to/executable",
         "arguments" : ["extra", "command", "line", "arguments"],
         "limits" : {
-            "files": 100
+            "files": 100,
-            "bytes": "10MB
+            "bytes": 10485760,
             "processes": 100
         }
     },
-    "input": "path/to/input/directory"
+    "input": "path/to/input/directory",
-    "modulo": 1
+    "modulo": 1,
-    "processes": 100
+    "processes": 100,
     "exchange": "exchange for publishing result",
     "routingkey": "routingkey for publishing result"
 }
 ```

 The "modulo" setting (default value is 1) is a setting that allows you
-to split up the intermediate data into multiple groups, so that more
+to split up the intermediate data deterministically into multiple groups, so that more
-processes can run in parallel, and the global "processes" setting holds
+processes can run in parallel (for a discussion on the modulo setting you
+can read our [tuning jobs](copernica-docs:Yothalot/tuning "Tuning jobs") page).
+The global "processes" setting holds
 the total max number of processes that can run in parallel (you can
 thus set a maximum for the max number of parallel mappers/reducers/finalizers,
 to run, but also a maximum for the total number of parallel processes).

 Just like with the other job types, the "exchange" and "routingkey"